Canvas Use Guidelines

 - All students and faculty that have a WSU account will automatically be given a Canvas account

-- Nicknames are not allowed (username must match Banner)
+- Nicknames are not allowed (usernames must match Banner)

-- Official (legal) name change (e.g., after getting married) requests will update user name in Canvas
+- Official (legal) name change (e.g., after getting married) requests will automatically update display names in Canvas

-- Unofficial name change requests are reviewed by the AAEO Office and must be approved in order to be processed
+- Unofficial name change requests are reviewed by the Office of Equal Opportunity and must be approved in order to be processed

-- Our announcements are restricted in length to 3-4 sentences, but may contain links to additional information
+- Our announcements and calendar events are restricted in length to 3-4 sentences but may contain links to additional information

-- Announcements must only contain text and screenshots (no banners, images, gifs, etc.)
+- Announcements and events must only contain text and screenshots (no banners, images, gifs, etc.)